The Chaos I Need a Break From

 There are as many ways to fast as there are people and I encourage you to find what works for you and your lifestyle.
 I keep it super simple by drinking around 3 liters of water a day, snacking on a mix of walnuts, figs and fruits and taking an Ayurvedic intestinal cleanser named Triphala every night before bed.
 If I wake up groggy wanting to slip back into bed when I really need to get going with my day, I’ll make a green or black tea with honey to get me going.
 The one sticking point that has people hesitate exploring a fast is navigating the uncomfortability of cravings and hunger.

 It honestly took years of very slow and gentle practice to be able to experience my own hunger and not freak out.
-Repeatedly, fasting over the years, with each year moving very gradually towards less food, has helped me surf the strong emotions that come over me when feeling hunger.
-I’ve grown from experiencing it as a blaring siren that I would scramble to survive, to a silently blinking light that I now notice.
-When I can experience my own physical limitations as a detail in my day and not a tsunami to overcome, it makes any other challenges all the more easier to surf.
+Repeatedly, fasting over the years, has helped me, for the most part, go from experiencing physical hunger as a blaring siren that I would scramble to satiate, to a silently blinking light that I notice .
+When I can experience this discomfort as a detail in my day and not a tsunami to ride, it makes any other challenges all the more easier to surf.

 Here are 5 benefits I have experienced from fasting